LaunchCode-Education-Archived/gis-devops-OLD/studios/launchcart-rest/README.md

 If you don't complete each of the tasks, turn in as much as you have completed by the end of the day.

 - Commit and push your work to GitLab
-- Notify the instructor that you are done, along with the name of the branch that you completed your work in
+- Create a MergeRequest for your `rest-stuio-solution`
+- Post the URL to your MergeRequest in slack